test-remote suite is located in

 make test-remote, the environment in the current shell needs to be configured, as documented below.

-First, set cluster name and cloud provider of the to-be-tested cluster:
+First, set the name and cloud provider of the to-be-tested instance:

 Next up, make your local